mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-kafka/index.md

 MirrorMaker is a tool to mirror a source Kafka cluster into a target (mirror) Kafka cluster.
 This tool uses a Kafka consumer and a Kafka producer.
 The consumer consumes messages from the source cluster.
 The producer re-publishes those messages to the target cluster.

-MirrorMaker integration is disabled by default, details on how to enable it are found in the [Kafka Operator docs](https://github.com/kudobuilder/operators/blob/master/repository/kafka/docs/latest/mirrormaker.md)
+MirrorMaker integration is disabled by default, details on how to enable it are found in the [Kafka Operator docs](https://github.com/kudobuilder/operators/blob/master/repository/kafka/docs/latest/mirrormaker.md).

 ### Kafka Connect

-KUDO Kafka comes integrated with [Kafka Connect](https://kafka.apache.org/documentation/#connect)
+KUDO Kafka comes integrated with [Kafka Connect](https://kafka.apache.org/documentation/#connect).

 Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other systems.
 It provides a REST API to configure and interact connectors.

-Kafka Connect integration is disabled by default, details on how to enable it are found in the [Kafka Operator docs](https://github.com/kudobuilder/operators/blob/master/repository/kafka/docs/latest/kafka-connect.md)
+Kafka Connect integration is disabled by default, details on how to enable it are found in the [Kafka Operator docs](https://github.com/kudobuilder/operators/blob/master/repository/kafka/docs/latest/kafka-connect.md).
 ### Cruise Control

-KUDO Kafka comes integrated with [Cruise Control](https://github.com/linkedin/cruise-control)
+KUDO Kafka comes integrated with [Cruise Control](https://github.com/linkedin/cruise-control).

 Cruise Control is a tool to fully automate the dynamic workload rebalance and self-healing of a Kafka cluster.
 It provides great value to Kafka users by simplifying the operation of Kafka clusters.

-Cruise Control integration is disabled by default, details on how to enable it are found in the [Kafka Operator docs](https://github.com/kudobuilder/operators/blob/master/repository/kafka/docs/latest/cruise-control.md)
+Cruise Control integration is disabled by default, details on how to enable it are found in the [Kafka Operator docs](https://github.com/kudobuilder/operators/blob/master/repository/kafka/docs/latest/cruise-control.md).

 ### External Access

-For Producers and Consumers living outside the Kubernetes cluster, KUDO supports Loadbalancer and NodePort approaches, the Loadbalancer approach is the recommended one.
+For Producers and Consumers living outside the Kubernetes cluster, KUDO supports LoadBalancer and NodePort approaches, the LoadBalancer approach is the recommended one.
 The [Kafka Operator docs](https://github.com/kudobuilder/operators/blob/master/repository/kafka/docs/latest/external-access.md#external-access) detail to connect to external Producers and Consumers.

 ### Troubleshooting